dennisdkim/2800-202210-BBY16/readme.md

 The create-coolzones page has a form that users can fill out to create a coolzone.
-Users can upload an image for that coolzone as well. newly created coolzones will automaticall update to the map and the timeline.
+Users can upload an image for that coolzone as well. newly created coolzones will automatically update to the map and the timeline.

 The mycoolzones page will show all the coolzones that the user